Forest Canyon Pass

 The trail starts off by circling around the southern end of Poudre Lake.
 Hikers will follow the old Ute Trail all the way up to Forest Canyon Pass.
 From the pass the trail continues up to the Alpine Visitor Center.
 According to Rocky Mountain National Park: A History, the Ute Indians likely traveled across the future national park using several east-west routes, such as Forest Canyon, Flattop Mountain, Fall River and Trail Ridge, in order to reach their traditional hunting grounds on the Great Plains.

 Once past Poudre Lake the trail begins climbing through a lush subalpine forest.
 At just over six-tenths of a mile from the trailhead you'll arrive at the Mt.
 Ida Trail junction.
 At this point you will have already climbed more than 300 feet.
-To continue towards Forest Canyon Pass hikers should turn left here.
+To continue towards Forest Canyon Pass hikers should turn left at this junction.

 Once past the Mt.
 Ida Trail junction the grade moderates considerably.
 Hikers will also have some good views of Specimen Mountain towards the north, as well as the Never Summer Mountains as they begin to emerge above the trees towards the west.